 But wait, there’s still more on the periodical cicada!

 11.)
 Young cicadas will eat the liquid from plant roots by sawing into the root, causing it to bleed.
 Molting cicadas eat new growth twigs.
 Adults don’t eat at all.
-They’re too busy looking for some lovin.
+They’re too busy looking for love.

 13.)
 Their predators are many, but one creepy one is the cicada killer wasp.
 Just like other parasitic wasps, like the tarantula hawk or dementor wasp, this wasp stings a cicada, paralyzing it.
 They it flies to its burrow with the victim, lays a single egg on the cicada and covers up the burrow.
 The cicada is then helpless as it is feasted upon slowly, as the larvae grows.

 15.)
 Cicadas pee.
 Yep.
 They excrete the left over waste from the sap they consume.
 This is often called cicada rain.
 It’s a type of honeydew.
 Ants also like to lap this honeydew up.
-Mmm, pee.
+Mmm.

 But wait, there’s a little more on the periodical cicada!